 - Contains artificial colors

-Turkey and poultry by-products appear to be the primary protein sources in this wet cat food.
+Poultry and poultry by-products appear to be the primary protein sources in this wet cat food.

-In additional to animal protein sources, the food contains a trace amount of rice and is flavored with both artificial and natural flavors.
+In addition to animal protein sources, the food contains a trace amount of rice and is flavored with both artificial and natural flavors.
 It’s thickened with guar gum and carrageenan.
 Unlike many other Friskies foods, this recipe doesn’t contain any added colors.

 Overall, this is a meat-based food with high protein content, moderate fat, and low carbohydrate content.